odoo/documentation/project/planning/assignments.rst

 =============================================

 Following and planning your employees' assignments can be a heavy challenge especially when you manage several people.
-Luckily, using Odoo Project, you can handle it in only a couple of clicks.
+Luckily, using Twenty20 Project, you can handle it in only a couple of clicks.

 Configuration